nodef/chartist-svg/README.md

 Generate SVG chart using [Chartist].
-> You can paste the SVG code to a file directly.
+> You can paste the SVG code to a file directly. \
+> Use [SVGViewer](https://www.svgviewer.dev) to view the generated SVG.

 <br>